 You should periodically export your user profile and store it in a safe place.
 If anything happens to your system, you can import your OmniPass profile to a new system and have all your remembered settings and fingerprints instantly.

+You don't forget the Windows login credentials when exporting.
 When you examine the importation, you are prompted for authentication.
 The credentials that will allow a user profile to be imported are the Windows login credentials of the exported user.
 They are the credentials that had to be submitted when the user profile was exported.
-You will need User Name,

-Password, and Domain.
+You will need User Name, Password, and Domain.